NEUROIMAGING / COMPUTED TOMOGRAPHY

 - compare the affected area with the contralateral hemisphere

-- adjust window parameters (window/level) for better detection of early ischemic changes
+- adjust window parameters (window/level) to better detect early ischemic changes

 - standardized scales were introduced for MCA territory (ASPECTS) and posterior circulation (PC-ASPECTS)